 No one can know your interests and abilities better than you, so you are the best person to decide your own career path.
 But this will get you started in the right direction, by knowing what certifications may be useful in each setting.
 Please remember, these certifications may not be REQUIRED for employment in these settings, but they may provide additional employment or advancement opportunities.

 Many of these certification courses can be obtained online.
-4YourCNA offers online continuing education courses for those in the medical field.
-These courses are low-cost, easy to complete and offer immediate certificates with no additional testing required.
+Many of these courses are low-cost, easy to complete and offer immediate certificates with no additional testing required.
 Many courses have free demos to decide if it is right for you.
 Give it a try!
 With nothing to lose, you might find something that interests you!